TF2SR/TF2SR-Wiki/docs/knowledge-base/glossary/TITANFALL 2 Speedrun Glossary.md

 - **Crouch kick**: Effectively a wall kick-end boost.
 Performed by pressing crouch and jump at the same time immediately upon contact with a wall for a potent speed boost.

-**Edge boost** \- Performed by jumping at the "edge" or corner of a wall during the last few ticks in which you have contact to achieve a boost.
+**Edge boost** \-
+Performed by jumping at the "edge" or corner of a wall during the last few ticks in which you have contact to achieve a boost.

-- **Crouched edge boost (cEB):** Effectively an end boost-edge boost.
+- **Crouched edge boost (cEB)** \-
+  Effectively an end boost-edge boost.
 Achieved by pressing crouch and jump at the same time when jumping at the “edge” of a corner or wall.

 **End boost** \-
 Performed by jumping at the very end of the wallrun animation.
 There is a set amount of time in which you can cling to the wall during a wallrun.
 If you jump at the very end of that animation, you receive the same speed boost as an edge boost.